 - A summary of the level of reach/impact/feedback for the science engagement undertaken, and/or any long-term impacts (maximum 150 words).

 The total maximum length of the nomination package should not exceed 10 pages.
 Nominations should not include separate publication lists or copies of published papers.
 Nominators should be aware of the AMOS Code of Conduct, which promotes diversity of membership and discipline when making nominations.
 The Award Sub-Committee has limited ability to seek additional information and therefore nomination documents must be complete and provide a full and fair account of each candidate.

 - Evidence of an outstanding and substantial contribution to scientific outreach, carried out locally/nationally/internationally, over the past five years.

 - Evidence that the outreach exceeds what might normally be expected as part of the nominee’s paid position or, in the case of retirees, that the outreach involves a substantial amount of time and effort that might otherwise be devoted to other activities.
 Evidence does not include any formal (paid) media engagements and articles, or work paid for by AMOS.

-- Evidence that the outreach raises the profile of AMOS/ promotes the AMOS vision to improve the understanding of non-experts in the areas of weather, climate, oceans, and related disciplines.
+- Evidence that the outreach raises the profile of AMOS and/or promotes the AMOS vision to improve the understanding of non-experts in the areas of weather, climate, oceans, and related disciplines.

-- Evidence of multi-disciplinary outreach will be highly valued (e.g., outreach across multiple science/technology/engineering/mathematics [STEM] fields, or outside of STEM fields).
+- Evidence of multi-disciplinary outreach is highly valued (e.g., outreach across multiple science/technology/engineering/mathematics [STEM] fields, or outside of STEM fields).